A simple guide to multi-level marketing

-Just thinking out the box, and writing down my skills and how I could use them to get money now means I earn a good part time income that keeps the kids in their afterschool clubs they love and me in wine.
+Just thinking out the box, and writing down my skills and how I could use them to get money now means I earn a good part-time income that keeps the kids in their after school clubs they love and me in wine.

 Anyway, enough of that.
 Here are the basic questions answered about multi-level marketing.

-What is an MLM?
+What is multi-level marketing?